aquaticus/aquaticus.github.io/doc/meter.rst

 * The interface isn't properly aligned with the optical interface of a meter.
 * The meter is not compatible.

+Make sure that the optical interface is positioned parallel to the front surface of the housing.
+If the device works when attached to the meter without the housing, but doesn't work after being inserted into the housing, this could be the issue.
+In such a case, you may also consider **enlarging** the two holes in the housing.

 Not all sensors received data
 -----------------------------